KiraDisc/ENC4265portfolio/manual.md

 ### What are Creations?

 Creations include new quests, armor sets, weapons, spells, dungeons, and even game mechanics like fishing and survival mode.
 Unlike traditional mods, they integrate seamlessly with the game and require no special tools or mod managers—just enable or disable them in the game’s main menu.
 To access them, there is a button in the main menu of the game titled "Creations", located under the "New game" and "Load game" buttons that will take you to the Creations home page, pictured above.

+To find mods that might interest you, you can simply browse the home page where mods are featured and organized by mod type.
+If one catches your eye, you can click on it and then click "Install" to add it to your mods list.
+The game will then load it for you when you go back to the menu and you will be able to play with it!

 While Creation Club content is more limited in scope than community mods, it’s a great way to freshen up your playthrough with minimal setup.
 It’s also fully supported by Bethesda, meaning it's unlikely to break your game or conflict with updates.